 The project instilled a sense of pride and ownership for the natural resources and cultural importance of the Boston Common by sparking curiosity and inviting conversation about how we tend to the things we hold in common.

 We acknowledge that our parks occupy what was the unceded land, marshlands, and waterways of the Massachusett Nation, today known as Boston.
 We acknowledge the painful history of forced removal of Indigenous peoples from their land, and that the work of repair is ongoing.
 In the spirit of the Massachusett people past, present and future, we acknowledge that we live in a bond of reciprocity with the plant and animal relatives who call our parks home.
 We honor the gifts given to us by this land and return them with our care.

 The Boston Common, Public Garden, and Commonwealth Avenue Mall are cared for by the Friends of the Public Garden, in partnership with the Boston Parks Department for all to enjoy.

-About Now + There
+Curated by Now + There